Unofficial Poudriere technical resources

 System upgrade by changing MBR active mode on system partition | System upgrade by setting “bootonce” attribute on system partition (and need to be removed from older?) | Upgrading system partition (new/old) |

-How to manually (without a “wrapper” script) configure poudriere for generating a BSDRP firmware image.
+How to configure poudriere to generate a BSDRP firmware image.

-We need to start creating a set of configuration files, named BSDRP:
+We need to start creating a set of configuration files, named prefixed with the name BSDRP-:

 Then need other configuration files: